 Waste – Samples of waste material were also collected from the cover soil boring locations (Section 5.0) and the monitoring well borings (Section 6.0).

-Bedrock – Samples of bedrock were collected from the borings advanced prior to monitoring well MW-9D and MW-10D.
-These samples were crushed by the laboratory prior to analysis.
+Bedrock – Samples of bedrock were collected from the borings advanced for construction of monitoring wells MW-9D and MW-10D.
+These samples were crushed by the laboratory as part of sample preparation prior to analysis.

-Upon receipt of the laboratory analytical data, Barr performed a data quality review.
-A summary of the data quality review is included in Appendix E. The review concluded that all data met the data quality objectives of the project and are deemed acceptable for the purposes of this project, as qualified in the tables.
+Laboratory analytical reports from the RI are included in Appendix C. Upon receipt of the laboratory analytical data, Barr performed a data quality review.
+A summary of the data quality review is included in Appendix D. The review concluded that all data met the data quality objectives of the project and are deemed acceptable for the purposes of this project, as qualified in the tables.

 Surveying

-Final locations of all soil borings and test excavations were surveyed using a hand-held global positioning system (GPS) device.
+Final locations of all soil borings and test excavations were surveyed by Barr using a hand-held global positioning system (GPS) device.
 Elevations were approximated based off of existing topographic information (LIDAR; Fugro and MDNR, 2011).

 Summary of Subsurface Conditions

-This section describes the subsurface conditions observed during the Phase A and Phase B investigations, including descriptions of the different solid media encountered and their distribution across the Site.
+This section describes the subsurface conditions observed during the Phase A and Phase B investigations, including descriptions of the different solid media encountered and their distributions across the Site.
 Unconsolidated materials (including waste material, fill, and native sediments) and bedrock were described in the field by Barr.
 Materials were described using methods included in American Society for Testing and Materials (ASTM) D-2488, Standard Practice for Description and Identification of Soils.

 A discussion of the extent and thickness of the waste material across the Dump and Landfill is included in Section 4.3.